Last Updated January 20, 2021

-Even if you only like a few products out of the entire bundle, it would be worth the price.
-I see the difference this productivity bundle has made in my life, and I just have to share some of the things I’ve learned with you.
+I see the difference being more productive has made in my life, and I just have to share some of the things I’ve learned with you.

 Productivity Tip #1: Have A To-Do List

-One of the most important ways to be more productive making a to-do list.
-My first tip is you need to have a to-do list.
+One of the most important ways you can be more productive is by making a to-do list.
 We’re not good at remembering a lot of things all at once.
 So make a to-do list to help you keep track of everything you need to do.